Β ,Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

 Nowadays, many believe in the theory that Atlantis is actually right there in Santorini, buried in volcanic ash above Akrotiri.

-The site has a covered roof and walkways above and around the archeological ruins so you can see the remains of the houses from a very close distance.
+The site has a covered roof and walkways above and around the archeological ruins.
+You can see the remains of the houses from a very close distance.

-At the entrance, you can chose to hire a guide who would give you all the necessary explanations or you can visit it on your own.
+At the entrance, you can chose to hire a guide.
+He would give you all the necessary explanations.
+Another option is to visit it on your own.

 For more information about the opening hours, rates etc – refer to the official web – Ministry of Culture and Sports | Akrotiri of Thera

 Since the archeological site is not too big (most likely you will need not more than half an hour – 45 min, to see it), you can use the opportunity to visit the nearby beaches (Red Beach & White Beach) and/or have lunch at some of the nearby tavernas that serve excellent sea food meals.

 For a hustle-free vacation, book your tours in advance – check trustable agencies and sources such as Viator where you can compare prices, check different tours and see the ratings and reviews of each tour.

 ***This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 NO EXTRA COST FOR YOU!Β

 Up to date (August 2021) Santorini (and Greece in general) is open for tourism.
 To enter Greece you must have with you either of these certificates: